 When you receive a speeding ticket in New York you have the right to a trial.
 Police officers and prosecutors want you to plead guilty to the speeding charges to simplify their jobs.
 Pleading guilty means you give up your rights to a trial, agree to pay the fines, and accept the points on your license and a higher auto insurance premium.

-The good news is you can please not guilty and fight the charges against you.
+The good news is you can plead not guilty and fight the charges against you.
 A skilled traffic violations attorney will be able to have your speeding ticket dismissed or reduce the fines and points associated with it.

 Our attorneys at McCabe Coleman Ventosa & Patterson will be able to create a specific strategy for your trial.
 We’ll handle your case in a timely and professional manner and fight to have your ticket reduced or dismissed.
 If you’ve recently received a speeding ticket in New York, don’t hesitate to contact us today.